 How to Choose the Right PPC Automation Tool

+You don’t need the most expensive or feature-packed tool — you need the one that fits your specific situation.
 Here’s how to narrow down your options and make a confident decision:

 Determine Your Ad Platforms

 Start with the basics: which advertising platforms are you actually using?
 If you only run Google Ads campaigns, you don’t need a tool that supports Meta, Amazon, and LinkedIn.
-Conversely, if you’re advertising across multiple platforms, make sure your automation tool can handle all of them—or at least your primary revenue drivers.
+Conversely, if you’re advertising across multiple platforms, make sure your automation tool can handle all of them — or at least your primary revenue drivers.

 Some tools like Optmyzr and Semrush support multiple platforms, while others like SpyFu focus exclusively on Google Ads.
 Match the tool’s platform support to your current advertising mix, and consider where you might expand in the next year.